couple-collecting-social-security-in-retirement

 • Scenario #2: If you delay collecting benefits until age 70, you’ll receive the maximum Social Security pay out of $2,480 per month (124%).

 Working longer and delaying when you begin taking Social Security benefits can maximize the amount of your monthly benefit checks.
-Here are five ways you can get the most out of your Social Security benefits.
+Here are five ways you can get the most out of your Social Security and retirement.

 Tip #1: Postpone taking your Social Security benefits